oneapi-src/oneTBB/.github/ISSUE_TEMPLATE/4_documentation.md

 ---

 # Summary
 Include a short summary of the issue or request.
+See the sections below
-Sections below provide guidance on what factors are considered important for a documentation issue.
+for factors important for a documentation issue.

 # URLs
 Include pointers to documents that are impacted.

-# Additional details
+# Additional Details
-Provide detailed description of the expected changes in documentation and suggestions you have.
+Provide a detailed description of the expected changes in documentation and suggestions you have.